Easy Overnight Bagel Recipe

 Instructions

-- In a large bowl, combine the water, yeast, and malt syrup or sugar and stir it together.
+- In a large bowl, combine the water, yeast, and sugar and stir it together.
 Leave it to sit for 5 minutes until foamy.
+If using instant yeast this waiting step can be skipped.

 - Add the flour and salt and use a fork to combine everything into a rough dough.
 Switch to using your hands and push the dough together into a stiff, rough ball.
 Tip it into a clean bench.